simple-crypto/simple-website/vision.md

 * <strong><em>Identifying practically-relevant targets for constructive research.</em></strong>
 Research in cryptography security can be driven both by theoretical advances and concrete case studies.
-In application fields where implementations are closed source, identifying good case studies may require expensive reverse engineering efforts that may be of limited scientific interest.
+In application fields where implementations are closed source, identifying good case studies may require expensive reverse engineering efforts that are of limited scientific interest.
 It may also lead to the discovery of bugs in deployed products, leading to complex responsible disclosure issues.
 By identifying practically-relevent targets for testing new attacks, the SIMPLE-Crypto Association finally aims at serving as a constructive interface between academic and industrial research.